chef/automate/components/automate-chef-io/content/docs/client-runs.md

 ## Overview

 The _Client Runs_ page shows all nodes connected to Chef Automate, either directly or via a Chef Infra Server proxy.
-Nodes appear in this view after a Chef Client run has executed.
+Nodes appear in this view after a Chef Infra Client run has executed.

-## Chef Client Run Status Overview
+## Chef Infra Client Run Status Overview

-The Chef Client Run Status chart displays a summary of node statuses: failed, successful, or missing, as well as the total node count.
+The Chef Infra Client Run Status chart displays a summary of node statuses: failed, successful, or missing, as well as the total node count.
 The chart changes as you select filters.

 ![Client Runs Overview](/images/docs/client-runs.png)